 Apo Island Dumaguete

-WHERE TO STAY NEAR APO ISLAND
+WHERE TO STAY IN DUMAGUETE

-Dumaguete has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay in Dumaguete to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Dumaguete has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 LUXURY: ATLANTIS DIVE RESORT